Connect with others who understand.

 Another member shared how they use alarms to remember their medication.
 “First, it is important for me to set my alarm to my preferred 12-hour interval.
 If your alarm has the option to set it to everyday mode, it is an advantage.
 This is hugely important to me.”

-You can also try using a medication tracker app or placing your medication in a strategic location so you will remember.
+You can also try using a medication tracker app or placing your medication in a strategic location so you’ll remember.
 Writing out a checklist of your medications and taking your medications at the same place and time every day can help avoid errors.
-Talk to your doctor or pharmacist about what solution is best for you.
+Your healthcare provider can help you brainstorm solutions that will work for you.

 A MyEpilepsyTeam Member